Probabilistic Symmetry for Multi-Agent Dynamics: PECCO

 Assuming that all agents in the system can be approximated as linear discrete time dynamics ${x}_{j+1} = {x}_j + \Delta t \cdot {v}_j $, we can obtain the uncertainty of predicted position $\Sigma_{x, j+1}$ by

-As in previous works \cite{trajectron++}, we make the assumption that the cross covariance matrix $\mathrm{cov}(x_j, v_j) $ is zero for simplicity of implementation.
-A consequence of such setup is that it enforces that the uncertainty grows monotonically over time.
-During training, the gradients are calculated after the entire trajectory is predicted.
+We assume that the cross covariance matrix $\mathrm{cov}(x_j, v_j) $ is zero for simplicity following previous works \citep{trajectron++}.
+During training, gradients are calculated after entire trajectory is predicted autoregressively.
+A consequence of the additive uncertainty setup is that it enforces the uncertainty to grow monotonically over time, creating a ``cone of uncertainty".